Middlesbrough Council elections: 2015–2019

-The by-election was caused by the resignation of Councillor John Cole, Labour's chair of Middlesbrough Council’s planning committee.
+The by-election was caused by the resignation of Councillor John Cole, Labour's chair of Middlesbrough Council's planning committee.
 He did not give a reason.
 In 2012 his car had been subject to an arson attack, which also involved another councillor's car.

 The by-election was caused by the death of Councillor Bernie Taylor.

 The by-election was caused by the death of Councillor Peter Cox.

 The by-election was caused by the death of Councillor Peter Purvis.

 2019–2023

 The by-election was caused by the resignation of Councillor Jan Mohan, citing health reasons.

 The by-election was caused by the resignation of Councillor David Smith.

 The by-election was caused by the death of Councillor June Goodchild.

 The by-election was caused by the resignation of Councillor Ashley Waters.

+The by-election was caused by the resignation of Councillor Lee Garvey.

+2023–2027

+The by-election was caused by the resignation of Councillor Antony High.

+The by-election was caused by the resignation of Councillor Sheila Dean.

+The by-election was caused by the resignation of Councillor Matt Storey.